lawmurray/mendingwall/docs/contributing.md

 ### Testing the fix

 You will want to do some testing now to ensure that the fix actually works.
-If you found a way to fix the theme without using Mending Wall, then your work environment should be in a good state to continue.
-Otherwise, you may have to create a fresh virtual machine where you can at least test whether your fix can prevent the problems in the first place.
+Using a fresh virtual machine is ideal to test from scratch.
 From a first desktop environment that is working as desired, a typical test sequence is:

 1. Start Mending Wall and ensure that *Mend Themes* is running.
 2. Log out of the first desktop environment.
-3. Log into the second desktop environment, then log out again.
+3. Log into the second desktop environment.
+4. Log out of the second desktop environment.
-4. Log into the first desktop environment again.
+5. Log into the first desktop environment again.
-5. See whether your fix worked.
+6. See whether your fix worked.
-6. Iterate if necessary.
+7. Iterate if necessary.

 ## Useful tools

-- For an app to modify `.desktop` files, consider [Main Menu](https://flathub.org/apps/page.codeberg.libre_menu_editor.LibreMenuEditor).

 - For an app to browse the `dconf` database and make edits, consider [Dconf Editor](https://apps.gnome.org/DconfEditor/).

+- For an app to modify `.desktop` files, consider [Libre Menu Editor](https://flathub.org/apps/page.codeberg.libre_menu_editor.LibreMenuEditor).

 - To watch for changes to the dconf database, use the `dconf` command-line tool:
    ```